witcher112/dotnet-reactive-dev-guide/ASYNC_METHODS.md

 # Async methods

-Async methods are reactive programming replacement for `Tasks`, `Futures` or any other async patterns.
+Async methods pattern is reactive programming replacement for `Tasks`, `Futures` or any other .NET async patterns.

 ## Guide